Skip to main content

 Search and Retrieval

-Search in Paddles is part of the recursive planner contract, not a separate utility.
-The planner repeatedly chooses search and refine actions when it needs more grounded evidence before synthesis.
+Search in Paddles is part of the recursive action-selection contract, not a separate utility.
+The model repeatedly chooses search and refine actions when it needs more grounded evidence before final rendering.

-The retrieval lane is the only path that turns a query into ranked workspace evidence bundles for downstream synthesis.
+The retrieval provider is the only path that turns a query into ranked workspace evidence bundles for downstream final rendering.

 What Triggers Retrieval